• CASA NICU • old farmhouse with unspoiled soul

 ••• CASA NICU •••.

-The kitchen is completely equipped for self-catering with a fridge, gas stove, coffee maker and espresso machine, toaster, kettle, spices, washer and more.
+The kitchen is completely equipped for self-catering, with a fridge, gas stove, coffee maker, and espresso machine, as well as a toaster, kettle, spices, washing machine and more.
 Upon request, we provide you with breakfast, traditional menus or farm products from the village.

 The room (18 sqm) is entered through the kitchen.
-It features a double bed, TV set (international channels), WiFi Internet access and plants.
-Three windows open up the room and the view out onto the village's rooftops.
-On arrival, you will find the bed freshly made.
-Hand and bath towels, shower gel and soap are provided and an additional bed is available.
+It features a double bed, TV set (Astra Satellite), Wi-Fi internet access, and plants.
+Three windows open the room and the view onto the village's rooftops.
+An extra bed is available.
+On arrival, you will find the bed freshly made, and hand and bath towels, shower gel, and soap are also provided.

-The interior was chosen with care and is largely new, including kitchen and sanitation facilities, mattress and linen.
-To heat the rooms you use the water-bearing tiled stove that also supplies all the radiators in the premises.
+The entire interior was chosen with care and is of high quality, including kitchen and sanitation facilities, linen, and mattress.
+To heat the rooms, you use the water-bearing tiled stove that also supplies all the radiators in the premises.
 Additionally, an electrical infrared panel will start up at no additional costs for you.

-The enclosed courtyard is a leafy feast.
-Here you can relax on a covered patio, uncork a bottle of wine and unpack the card game.
-Or take place on the slope above the village, look into the vastness of the valley, and you will be surprised about the thoughts popping up in your mind out of nowhere.
+The enclosed courtyard is a leafy feast for the eyes.
+Here you can relax on a covered terrace, uncork a bottle of wine or unpack the card game.
+Or walk a few steps on the hillside above the village, enjoy the vastness of the valley, and you'll already find yourself on the way up to the mountain meadows, surrounded by a healthy mixed forest.

 • 1 room, 1 eat-in kitchen, 1 shower room, 1 covered patio in the courtyard.

-Until then, look around.
-Heist and highway robbery are tales from the years following the political change and Count Dracula obviously exists only in movies.
-So, people in this parts don't slurp blood.
-They are mostly open-minded and helpful if met with respect.
+Until then, have a look around.
+Heists and highway robberies are tales from the long-gone years of turmoil following the political change in Romania, and Count Dracula obviously exists only in movies.
+Most people in these parts are open-minded and very friendly when met with respect, and many of them speak English, making communication easy.

-No matter which way you turn you will experience amazing things.
-Usually things you never expected.
+No matter which way you turn, you'll experience amazing things - usually things you never expected.

 ••• We offer more than just accommodation •••.